simonmichael/hledger_site/src/start.md

 <!-- toc -->
 </div>

-Starting out with hledger or Plain Text Accounting, not to mention setting up a new accounting system, can seem overwhelming.
+Starting out with hledger or Plain Text Accounting, not to mention setting up a new accounting system, can be a lot.
 This page aims to help!
 After [installing](install.md) hledger, reading one or more of the docs below should be helpful.

 **Quick starts**